socialsoftware/blended-workflow/README.md

 To run the verifier you have to install Alloy, http://alloy.mit.edu/alloy/download.html, and open the files in blended-workflow/verifier/.

-The engine has two parts, a core and a resources mananagement, where the latter includes the core You have to install mysql and define a two databases, respectively, "core" and "resources".
+To run the engine, atart by deciding which to run.
+Therea are two engines, a core and a resources mananagement, where the latter includes the core.
-To run the engine execute:
+To run the engine:
+- install mysql, and define a database, either "core" or "resources", depending on the engine what want to run
-- configure the mysql username and password in resources/fenix-framework.properties
+- configure the mysql username and password in blended-workflow/engine/{CHOSEN_ENGINE}/src/main/resources/fenix-framework.properties
-- access the respective subfolder of blended-workflow/engine/, respectively, core or resources
+- access the respective subfolder blended-workflow/engine/{CHOSEN_ENGINE}
 - mvn clean spring-boot:run
 - access in a browser to localhost:8080